gilesncwilliams/Hangman-Project/README.md

 - Please feel free to update the word list to include more words for the computer to choose from.

 ## File Structure
+- Hangman_Game_Final.py contains the game.
-The additional Milestone python files contained in the repo are my step-by-step progress as I worked through the milestones of the project.
+- Within the Milestone foler, there are additional 'Milestone' python files which were my step-by-step work-in-progress files as I worked through the milestones of the project.
+- hangman_Template.py is a template file provided by AiCore to help faciliate the creation of the game.

 ## License Information
 This repo is unlicensed as it is intended only for training purposes.